rhofvendahl/webpack-heroku-template/README.md

 To run on Heroku:
 ```
-#you will need to make a heroku account if you have not already
+#you will need to make a Heroku account if you have not already
 heroku login
 heroku create
 git push heroku master